 |3||> 95%||< 1%|

 |1||> 80%||< 10%|

-EN 17491-4 specifies methods for determining the resistance of chemical protective clothing to penetration by sprays of liquid chemicals at two different levels of intensity.
+EN 17491-4 specifies methods for determining the resistance of chemical protective clothing to penetration by liquid chemical sprays at two different intensity levels.